 \end{df}

 We have four fundamental examples: \begin{enumerate} \item Let $L=[0,1]$ be the unit interval in the category of CW complexes, with unit and absorbing objects $0,1:\{*\}\to [0,1]$, and multiplication given by $\max:[0,1]^2\to[0,1]$.
-Then the geometric cobar construction on a 1-reduced simplicial set is homotopy equivalent to the loop space of the realisation of $X$. \item Taking the cellular chains on the previous interval object we gives an interval object $L$ in the category of chain complexes.
-In this case $\Omega_L(X)$ coincides with Adams' cobar construction, which has the same homology as the loop space on $X$, if $X$ is 1-reduced. \item If we forget the boundary maps in example (2) we obtain an interval object $L$ in the category of graded abelian groups, and $\Omega_L(X)$ coincides as an algebra with the object $\B(X)$ of Proposition \ref{bialgfromsimp}: it is just the free tensor algebra whose generators in dimension $n$ are the $n+1$-simplices of $X$. \item Let $L=\Delta[1]$ in the category of simplicial sets, with unit and absorbing object $d^1$ and $d^0:\Delta[0]\to\Delta[1]$, and multiplication $\mu:\Delta[1]^2\to\Delta[1]$ defined by Berger has observed that, up to group completion, $\Omega_LX$ has the same homotopy type as the simplicial loop group $GX$ of Kan. \end{enumerate}
+Then the geometric cobar construction on a 1-reduced simplicial set is homotopy equivalent to the loop space of the realization of $X$. \item Taking the cellular chains on the previous interval object we gives an interval object $L$ in the category of chain complexes.
+In this case $\Omega_L(X)$ coincides with Adams' cobar construction, which has the same homology as the loop space on $X$, if $X$ is 1-reduced. \item If we forget the boundary maps in example (2) we obtain an interval object $L$ in the category of graded Abelian groups, and $\Omega_L(X)$ coincides as an algebra with the object $\B(X)$ of Proposition \ref{bialgfromsimp}: it is just the free tensor algebra whose generators in dimension $n$ are the $n+1$-simplices of $X$. \item Let $L=\Delta[1]$ in the category of simplicial sets, with unit and absorbing object $d^1$ and $d^0:\Delta[0]\to\Delta[1]$, and multiplication $\mu:\Delta[1]^2\to\Delta[1]$ defined by Berger has observed that, up to group completion, $\Omega_LX$ has the same homotopy type as the simplicial loop group $GX$ of Kan. \end{enumerate}

-Note that the CW complex given by the simplicial realisation of $\Delta[1]^2$ does not have the same cellular structure as $[0,1]^2$: to relate examples (1--3) with (4) requires appropriate diagonal approximation and shuffle maps.
+Note that the CW complex given by the simplicial realization of $\Delta[1]^2$ does not have the same cellular structure as $[0,1]^2$: to relate examples (1--3) with (4) requires appropriate diagonal approximation and shuffle maps.

-In example (3) the multiplication is free, and we have seen that the cooperad structure $\check\gamma$ on the simplicial set $X$ gives a comultiplication and hence a bialgebra structure on $\Omega_L(X)=\B(X)$.
-Baues showed that essentially the same coproduct gives a differential graded bialgebra structure on $\Omega_L(X)$ in example (2), and used this to iterate the classical cobar construction to obtain an algebraic model of the double loop space.
+In example (3) the multiplication is free, and we have seen that the co--operad structure $\check\gamma$ on the simplicial set $X$ gives a comultiplication and hence a bi--algebra structure on $\Omega_L(X)=\B(X)$.
+Baues showed that essentially the same co--product gives a differential graded bi--algebra structure on $\Omega_L(X)$ in example (2), and used this to iterate the classical cobar construction to obtain an algebraic model of the double loop space.
 In example (4) we remain in the category of simplicial sets, and we have the following result: